Some colleges only take four minutes to review four years of your work. Our C.R.A.S.H. model will help you break through.

 - Preparing audition materials for specific programs (we do not currently offer ISEE or SSAT prep)

 Second, we offer application reviews.
-Students will:

 - Submit a simulated version of the Common Application to ModernBrain, including their educational history (such as courses and grades), honors and awards, future plans, test scores, activities, writing samples, and additional information